georgios63/georgios63/README.md

 I am 30 years old and I am from Patras, Greece.
 My native language is Greek and I can speak English fluently.
 I am an aspiring Software Developer and I recently graduated from two different boot camp academies!
-Codaisseur Academy as a Full-Stack Developer which greatly expanded my practical skillset as an individual!
+Codaisseur Academy, as a Full-Stack Developer which greatly expanded my practical skillset as an individual!
-School of Applied Technology </Salt> which trained developers in a work programming enviroment.We worked as a group of 5 through all parts of the bootcamp assigning tasks to each other that led to a complete project that we pitched to our employer.
+School of Applied Technology </Salt>, which trained developers in a work programming enviroment.We worked as a group of 5 through all parts of the bootcamp assigning tasks to each other that led to a complete project that we pitched to our employer.

 I love gaming and coding and I often find my self staying up till late at night trying to solve problems and create more puzzles for my personal projects.